 9580 Jane Street

 One thing Canada's Wonderland does well is theatrics.
-The haunting starts at 7 p.m. and runs until Midnight.
-During this time over 700 zombies are unleashed to the park in "scare zones".
+The haunting starts at 7 p.m. and runs until midnight.
+During this time, over 700 zombies are unleashed to the park in "scare zones".
 Zombies don't scare you?
 How about clowns?
-Attractions are for those 13 and up so you know this is no joke.
-In addition to the "scare zones" there are 10 haunted mazes and a new exhibit called Zombies 4D.
+Attractions are for the 13 and up set, so you know this is no joke.
+In addition to the "scare zones" there are 10 haunted mazes and the interactive attraction Zombies 4D.
 Zombies 4D involves a climb up the side of Wonder Mountain and then a steep decline in to zombie territory.
 There is a gaming as riders compete against each other in order to escape.
 The park is already packed to the gills with frights that guest with costumes or face paint will not be permitted.

 5. Fright Fest Nights